JohanSmet/johansmet.github.io/_projects/kinect_webcam.md

 ## Installation and usage instructions
-1. Download the ZIP-archive for your platform and intented application
+1. Download the ZIP-archive for your platform and intended application
 	- use the 32-bit version even on a 64-bit Windows when the intended host application is 32-bit (e.g. Firefox).
 2. Extract the ZIP-archive to a local directory
 3. Run kw_config.exe with administrator privileges by right-clicking and choosing "Run as Administrator"